Shibbywan/word_cloud/blog1.md

 ## Artifact 2: Example + Console output

-I tested the program using the example that was included in the repository.
+I ran the program using the example that was included in the repository.
 The example used the US constitution and created a word cloud from it.
 I got the following output:

 ![](http://i.imgur.com/hWtNq4u.png)

-I wanted to test the program on something different so I copied the first few paragraphs of Patrick McKenzie's [Don't Call Yourself a Programmer](http://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/) into a text file and ran the program on it.
+I wanted to run the program on something different so I copied the first few paragraphs of Patrick McKenzie's [Don't Call Yourself a Programmer](http://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/) into a text file and ran the program on it.
 I got the following output:

 ![](http://i.imgur.com/iuHrs2G.png)